Azure/Build-Modern-AI-Apps/README.md

 # Build & Modernize AI Applications

 This page is intended as a home page for all of the Microsoft Official Build & Modernize AI Applications reference solutions and content.
-The projects listed below provide access to the published Microsoft content on how to build AI-enabled applications using Azure OpenAI Service, Azure Container Apps (or Azure Kuberntes Service), Azure Cosmos DB and Azure Cognitive Search.
+The projects listed below provide access to the published Microsoft content on how to build AI-enabled applications using Azure OpenAI Service, Azure Container Apps (or Azure Kubernetes Service), and Azure Cosmos DB.

 ## Solutions